 For information on our next Orientations email us at [email protected] or visit us at Facebook.com/StepUpMentors

 - Meet with your child a minimum of once a month, of course more often would be great!
-You will go out and do fun things in the city or accompany them to court (court is usually every six months or so)
+You will go out and do fun things in the city or accompany them to court on the months they have that scheduled (court is usually every six months or so)

 - 18 month commitment.
 This follows the average life of a court case which is 18 to 24 months.